uvarc/workshop-site/content/lesson/ngs-seq-alignment.md

 <br>

-Alignemnt is a two-step process
+Alignment is a two-step process

-1. indexing the genome (only perform once)
+1. Indexing the genome (only performed once)
-2. aligning sample reads
+2. Aligning sample reads

 <br>

-#### Start an interactive session
+### Start an Interactive Session
 You should **NOT** do your computational processing on the login node.
 Execute the `hostname` command to check what node you are on and take note of the name.

 ```